alastairgarner/Masters_Thesis/thesis.md

 ## Analytical methods for quantifying escape behaviours

 Within *Drosophila* research there are numerous methods for the quantification of larval escape behaviours.
 The most sophisticated of these rely an algorithmic detection of behaviours.
 Some of these pipelines are built using user-written behavioural definitions [@Ohyama2013], while others implement supervised machine learning methods to train behaviour classifiers [@Kabra2013,@Jovanic2017].
 Regardless of design, each algorithm was either programmed or trained based on subjective, user-defined annotations of larval behaviours.
-As such, the degree to which these different pipelines achieve consensus in the labelling of like-named behaviours is unknown.

-We sought to evaluate the whether there were discrepancies in the scoring of rolling behaviour across different pipelines.
+The degree to which these different pipelines achieve consensus in the labelling of like-named behaviours is unknown.
+We sought to evaluate whether there were discrepancies in the scoring of rolling behaviour across different pipelines.
 In particular we wanted to determine whether the modulation of escape behaviours affected by A02e was detectable outside our particular methodology.

 Encouragingly, the increase in latency to roll upon A02e co-activation was detectable and significant across all pipelines.
 This allowed us to rule out the possibility that the observed phenotype is an artefact from our methodology.
 Notably, the magnitude of increase was considerably different across the 3 pipelines.
 These differences may reflect the different feature sets employed by either pipeline to score behaviour.
 For instance, we know that ectopic A02e activation decreases larval curvature.
 Given that Salam scores rolling exclusively using the crabspeed metric [@Ohyama2013], this curvature change may not affect Salam's scoring of rolling.
 However JB and JAABA generate numerous per-frame and window metrics to score behaviour [@Kabra2013,@Masson2020] and therefore changes in scoring of rolling may also reflect changes in curvature.

 While we generalise this argument in terms of the curvature metric, it is entirely possible that the features causing this difference in rolling behaviour reflect metrics or motor changes we have not yet identified.
 As such, to better understand how PMN activity might subtly modulate the performance of escape behaviours it may be interesting to identify the salient features calculated by these pipelines.

 Our data also demonstrate that Salam, JB and JAABA showed a different baseline scoring of roll behaviour, as indicated by the differences in time-spent rolling for control animals.
-We compared the relative accuracy and specificity of these pipelines to a ground truth and identified JB to show the greatest specificity for rolling, while JAABA showed the greatest overlap with the ground truth.
+We compared the relative accuracy and specificity of these pipelines to a ground truth and identified that JB showed the greatest specificity for rolling, while JAABA showed the greatest overlap with the ground truth.
 These pipelines should increase the overall accuracy of behaviour quantification in the lab, but choice in pipeline should be determined *a priori*, based on the hypothesis to be tested.